top of page

 Sometimes the drive to be perfect sneaks up on me, a lingering shadow in the background, just checking in to see if I’ll notice it.

-As someone who received straight-A’s throughout most of high school and all of college, and perfect attendance from kindergarten through senior year of college (really, people!), I have something to say about putting too much pressure on myself.
+As someone who received straight-A’s throughout most of high school and all of college, and achieved perfect attendance from kindergarten through senior year of college (I really did!), I have something to say about putting too much pressure on myself.

 Here it is:

-The greatest source of my own pressure has come from within.
+The greatest source of my own pressure comes from within.

-Here are five things that have helped me to deal with the daily pressures of being a modern-day human in a whirlwind of to-dos.
+Here are five things that have helped me deal with the daily pressures of being a busy mom carrying the mental workload.

 4. Spread out your to-do list, my friends.
 A little bit of to-dos here and a little bit there.
 It doesn’t all have to get done today.
 Seriously.
 It doesn’t.

 Do you feel better already after reading this list?
 Less pressured?
-What other things have helped you deal with pressures and expectations?
+What other things have helped you deal with too much pressure form other people and your own expectations?

 bottom of page